 |

-Lab members
+Lab members (alumni)

-Informatics.
-He received his Ph.D. in
+Columbia University, and received his Ph.D. in Physics from

 enthusiast.